dot319/Marketplace-in-laravel/README.md

 Visit the project Trello board <a href="https://trello.com/b/naFvOXNv/new-marketplace">here</a>.<br />
 Visit my <a href="https://www.doriekeberends.nl">portfolio</a>.</p>

+<b>Friday, November 16th 2018</b>
+- Ad owners can reply to messages sent about their ads
+- Improved site navigation somewhat

 <b>Thursday, November 15th 2018</b>
 - Profile page now displays profile picture and some user information
+- There is a contact form below ads so users can contact the ad owner

 <b>Wednesday, November 14th 2018</b>
 - Added user profile page